loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 ## Understanding thread previews

 To help you stay on top of everything, the thread preview is a quick glance at the some important details about a thread.
+Thread previews appear on any page that lists threads.

 ![](thread_preview.png)